 One moment it’s January and you start planning to do something big for TIFF, and the next it’s September and you’re a few days away from the festival.
 The last eight months have been a blur, but it’s been nothing less than a thrill ride all along the way, with challenges, and rewards, at every turn.

 With the Toronto International Film Festival just a few days away, I thought it was a good opportunity to say thanks to a lot of people, because this year is looking pretty fantastic.

-For TIFF 2017, The GATE is hosting an interview lounge, and planning has taken more time than I could have expected, but it has been something unique to do for my 17th year covering the festival.
+For TIFF 2017, The GATE is hosting an interview lounge, presented by Hamilton Watch, and planning has taken more time than I could have expected, but it has been something unique to do for my 17th year covering the festival.
 The GATE has a space for interviews, we’re capturing portraits in the lounge, there’s even space to just sit and relax, and on top of that we’re bringing in rescue dogs through Save Our Scruff for a little cuddle-time for anyone who needs a break.

 Then there’s a VR experience for a guided meditation with House of VR, premium Scotch whisky from The Macallan, refreshing low-calorie drinks from Sparkling Ice, skin care for men and women courtesy of Flawless by Frday, 4k video streaming with Roku, beer courtesy of Woodhouse Brewing, and gluten-free treats from Impact Kitchen.